Overview: Spectora Report Tools

 Estimating repair costs are often limited by the non-invasive scope of the inspection itself as outlined by the TREC Standards of Practice and your Inspection Agreement.
 Purchasers of real property are encouraged to seek further onsite evaluation by qualified professionals when recommended in the report.
 The onsite costs of work to be completed by qualified contractors may vary based on the actual scope of work and materials needed.

 Overview: Further Evaluation

 It is highly recommended that clients seek the opinion of a qualified contract when the report advises “further evaluation,” especially involving major mechanical systems or potential water penetration.
 The typical rates for contractors to perform further evaluation are listed below.
 In some cases, the fee can be applied to the cost of repairs.
 The majority of agents work with a team of preferred contractors.
-If the client or agent need assistance in connecting a qualified contractor, feel free to call Super Concierge at 817-697-8737.
+If the client or agent need assistance in connecting a qualified contractor, feel free to call Super Team Services at 817-697-8737.

 - Foundation Engineered Report: $500 – $800

 - Roofing Contractor: Free Estimates

 The following hourly rates are reflective of the industry standard for the respective contractor type.
 The average home repair takes 2-4 hours.
 The cost of materials, including replacement parts, would be in addition.